Transilvania International Film Festival

 Directors whose films are selected in the Official Competition will be invited to attend the entire duration of the festival.
-TIFF will cover travel and lodging at the festival.
+Transilvania IFF will cover travel and accommodation at the festival.

-The winner of the Transilvania Trophy will have up to two additional screenings, with no screening fee, during the satellite events organized by TIFF in Bucharest, Sibiu, or Oradea in 2019.
+The winner of the Transilvania Trophy will have up to two additional screenings, with no screening fee, during the satellite events organized by Transilvania IFF in Sibiu, Oradea and during TIFF Caravan in 2022.

-Producers and distributors who hold screening rights for shorts selected in the Romanian Days section will allow additional screenings of their films in TIFF events in Bucharest, Sibiu, or Oradea in 2019.
+Producers and distributors who hold screening rights for shorts selected in the Romanian Days section will allow additional screenings of their films in TIFF events in Sibiu, Oradea and during TIFF Caravan in 2022.

-Producers and distributors who hold screening right for features selected in the Romanian Days section will grant TIFF priority to screen their films at TIFF Chişinău, Oradea, and Sibiu in 2019.
+Producers and distributors who hold screening rights for features selected in the Romanian Days section will grant TIFF priority to screen their films at TIFF Sibiu, TIFF Oradea, and during TIFF Caravan in 2022.

 Acceptance to participate in the festival implies compliance with the regulations herein.